How Good Web Design Enhances Customer Experience

 First impressions matter.

-Your website comes across in the first look is usually a deciding factor in how long a customer will stay on it and surf through the pages.
+Your website comes across the first look is usually a deciding factor in how long a customer will stay on it and surf through the pages.

 The design elements on a website are what build or break a customer’s trust.